syncfusion/ej2-angular-docs/src/schedule/schedule/editor-template.md

 {% endtab %}

-### How to prevent the default focus of the editor window
+### How to prevent the default focus of the editor widow

 When we open the editor window, by default it will be focus to the `Subject` field.
 And we can able to prevent the default focusing of the editor window using the `popupOpen` event as shown in the following code example.